Harry Elkins Widener Collection

 The exhibition, History of the Harry Elkins Widener Memorial Collection, is also available online.

 Access to materials in the collection is provided through the Reading Room at Houghton Library.

 All materials are cataloged in the HOLLIS catalog.
 To see a complete list of items in the collection, select “Expanded Search” in HOLLIS.
 In the “Select Keywords From” pull-down box, select “Other call number” then enter “HEW” (without the quotation marks).

-The Memorial Rooms are open to Harvard ID holders only.
+The Memorial Room can be viewed by Harvard ID holders and their guests only.